omerak-zz/ui-boilerplate/README.md

 I used the variation of this structure in my last 4 projects.

-The packages I used can be replaced the other packages in their types.
+The packages I used can be replaced to other packages in their types.
 Possibly the implentation would change.
+[React](https://github.com/facebook/react) and [Director](https://github.com/flatiron/director) are the main packages for the ui part.
+I used webpack for the module bundling and wrote css in [CSS Modules](https://github.com/css-modules/css-modules) way.

 ##### Commands